uwcmg/CMG_seqr/README.md

 ${DisplayId} is your assigned display (Daniel's is :1 - use a unique display id or contact gsit) see https://docs.google.com/presentation/d/1uP8xknepxDb-MLFQegD3Xujv2vW2B2RCrv9tEnxr1U4/edit?usp=sharing

-# create a project for your CMG project
+# 1) Create a project for your CMG project
 use the ${projectName} in the directory of the project of the form .../mendelian_projects/${projectName}
 to name your new project in seqr